 Keep your email message short and sweet.
 Remember, volunteers will be spending time with their friends and family, too.

-2. Create Gratitude Posts with Canva
+2. Showing Gratitude to Volunteers with Posts with Canva

 If you haven’t used Canva, now is a perfect opportunity to check it out.